 - Your home needs to be in the MLS — If your home isn’t listed in the MLS, buyer’s agents may not be aware of your home.
 After all, the local MLS is the resource most used by buyer’s agents when hunting for a home.

 - Price your home correctly — A real estate expert is the most knowledgeable source on the local market and the best bet for pricing your home accurately.
 In fact, FSBO (for sale by owner) homes tend to sell for less than real estate agent assisted homes.
 Often times, the lower price of an FSBO house negates the savings by not hiring a Realtor.

 - Making an error could get you sued — Selling a home involves lots of paperwork and legality.
 Unless you’re a lawyer, a real estate agent most likely knows more about laws regarding real estate than you do.
 Making a mistake when selling a home FSBO can cost you greatly.
 Do real estate agents make mistakes?
 Of course!
 But they have professional Errors & Omissions Insurance to protect them when a mistake is made, meaning the buyer has recourse without going after the seller.

-There are too many reasons not to try to sell a home FSBO to mention here.
+There are so many reasons to not sell a home FSBO; too many to mention here!
 Bottom line, buying or selling a home is most likely the biggest transaction you’ll ever make.
 Why would you do that without professional representation?

 Bottom line, online home values are just estimates.
 Before deciding what your house may actually sell for in today’s market, you need to speak with a real estate professional.
-If you’re looking for the hard facts, I would be happy to help determine the true value of your home.
+If you’re looking for the hard facts, I am happy to determine the true value of your home.

 Elizabeth Faulkner, local realtor, takes great pride in working hard and providing top-notch service to her clients.
 Her goal is to make the buying and selling process a smooth one for each and every client she serves!